Mobile Testing using iOS¶

 button, Rapise will ask you to choose the Scripting Language:

-Please choose the Rapise Visual Language (RVL).
+Choose the Rapise Visual Language (RVL).
 Rapise will then create a new mobile test with the iOS App Simulator profile selected.

 - Uri - this is the URL to your Appium server.
 We shall discuss this shortly.